 A frequent question I am asked by friends, family, and clients is “Do I have to provide my driver’s license, or other identification, to a police officer if they ask me for it?”
 In other words they want to know if they have a right to refuse to provide their driver’s license, or other identifying information, to the police officer.
 The simple answer is you probably have to provide your identification to the police officer in most circumstances.
 Read on for a more thorough answer.

 There are two different obvious scenarios where you may be asked for identification by a police officer.
-One would be when you are stopped by a police officer in your car.
-The other would be when you are stopped by a police officer in public for any other reason (i.e. walking down the street, hanging out in the park, at the shopping mall, etc.) Idaho law is settled when it comes to being stopped by a police officer in your car.
+One is when you are stopped by a police officer in your car.
+The other is when you are stopped by a police officer in public for any other reason (i.e. walking down the street, hanging out in the park, at the shopping mall, etc.).
+Idaho law is settled when it comes to being stopped by a police officer in your car.
 There is no settled law when it comes to the other scenarios mentioned.